-The college/university has the following objectives for preventing or expeditiously managing pest problems:
+DOHRE has the following objectives for preventing or expeditiously managing pest problems:

-- Protect residents from pests by preventing or suppressing pests to non-damaging levels. - Reduce environmental pollution through selection and placement of appropriate leasttoxic pesticides. - Base pest management actions on accurate identification of pests and knowledge of their biology. - Perform thorough assessments of pest problems and determine the best IPM options. - Evaluate the effectiveness and reduce the cost of pest management actions. - Educate residents about preventing pests from entering or moving within college/ university properties. - Maintain college/university properties with minimal exposure of residents to pests and pesticides.
+- Protect residents from pests by preventing or suppressing pests to non-damaging levels. - Reduce environmental pollution through selection and placement of appropriate least-toxic pesticides. - Base pest management actions on accurate identification of pests and knowledge of their biology. - Perform thorough assessments of pest problems and determine the best IPM options. - Evaluate the effectiveness and reduce the cost of pest management actions. - Educate residents about preventing pests from entering or moving within DOHRE properties. - Maintain DOHRE properties with minimal exposure of residents to pests and pesticides.

-Responsibilities of the IPM Coordinator
+Responsibilities of the Senior IPM Technician

-The IPM Coordinator is responsible for overseeing implementation, evaluation and improvement of the college/university IPM program; he/ she must accomplish the following:
+The Senior IPM Technician is responsible for overseeing implementation, evaluation and improvement of the DOHRE IPM program, so must accomplish the following:

-- Maintain records of all pest complaints and sightings reported by residents and college/ university staff. - Maintain detailed, up-to-date records of all pest management actions, especially pesticide use. - Provide complete records of pest management actions in accordance with college/university policies, if requested.

-- Maintain a current and readily accessible set of Material Safety Data Sheets (MSDS) for all pesticides used or stored by college/ university staff. - Approve or deny the use of IPM options by IPM technicians, especially pesticide applications. - Notify the college/university Maintenance Section when maintenance or sanitation deficiencies exist. - Assure that signs are posted and residents notified before pesticides are applied. - Continuously evaluate the effectiveness of the college/university IPM program and make improvements. - Assure that college/university IPM technicians have current pesticide applicator licenses. - Maintain a library of pertinent, up-to-date pest control and IPM literature. - Maintain an active network of pest management professionals for consultation. - Maintain personal pest management licenses and certifications, including continuing education.
+- Maintain records of all pest complaints and sightings reported by residents and DOHRE staff. - Maintain detailed, up-to-date records of all pest management actions, especially pesticide use. - Provide complete records of pest management actions in accordance with UF policies, if requested. - Maintain a current and readily accessible set of material safety data sheets (MSDS) for all pesticides used or stored by DOHRE staff. - Approve or deny the use of IPM options by DOHRE technicians, especially pesticide applications. - Notify the DOHRE Maintenance Section when maintenance or sanitation deficiencies exist. - Assure that signs are posted and residents notified before pesticides are applied. - Evaluate continuously the effectiveness of the DOHRE IPM program and make improvements. - Assure that DOHRE IPM technicians have current pesticide applicator licenses. - Maintain a library of pertinent, up-to-date pest control and IPM literature. - Maintain an active network of pest management professionals for consultation. - Maintain personal pest management licenses and certifications, including continuing education.